DKFN/minireddit-backend/README.md

 # MiniReddit-Backend
 MiniReddit School project backend

+This is a test for branches in CI

 ## What's left ?
 - Like and Dislike
 - Edit message (no auth, dont worry)